Candied Orange Slices

 - 3 large oranges you can also use 8 clementines

 - 4 cups sugar

 - 4 cinnamon sticks

-Slice each cutie into approximately 6 thin slices and set aside.
+- Slice each orange into approximately 16 thin slices (6 if you are using smaller oranges) and set aside.

-Add the cinnamon sticks and the cutie slices.
+- Add the cinnamon sticks and the orange slices.
 If there are any slices that got mangled during cutting or just don't look as pretty (like the end pieces), squeeze their juice into the saucepan.

-As soon as the candied cuties are cool, transfer them to parchment paper.
+- As soon as the candied orange slices are cool, transfer them to parchment paper.
 If you leave them on the cooling rack too long, it will be hard to remove them.

-Serve candied cuties as a snack or use to decorate cake, cupcakes, or pie.
+- Serve candied orange slices as a snack or use to decorate cake, cupcakes, or pie.

 Join my mailing list - and receive a free eBook!